-Method explanation
+Methods

-In short, tunnel is a path between a point inside the macromolecular structure to its boundary.
-To each point of the tunnel its radius is assigned.

-In essence, to find a tunnel the previous version of MOLE required the user to specify a starting point and from this point, the Voronoi diagram got traversed in a depth first manner (paths with the lower cost were visited first).
+In short, a tunnel is a path between a point inside the macromolecular structure and its boundary.
+A tunnel is formed by its centerline and profile that specifies the tunnel radius in each of the centerline points.
+In essence, to find a tunnel the previous version of MOLE required the user to specify a starting point and from this point, the graph formed by the dual of the Delaunay triangulation (the Voronoi diagram, see below) got traversed in a depth first manner (paths with the lower cost were visited first).
 Each time a boundary vertex was reached, a tunnel got reported.

 There are numerous problems with this approach.
 For example, when the first tunnel got reported, the next one was very similar to the first one (and therefore provided no useful additional information) because the path "branched" near the end point of the first tunnel.
 Another issue was caused by small "ridges" that were formed by vertices near the boundary of the diagram.
-As a result, a large part of the tunnel was "going along" the surface of the protein and therefore didn't provide a very relevant information about the structure of the tunnel.
-It was also very dicult to identify interesting starting points of the tunnels, unless prior knowledge.
+As a result, a large part of the tunnel was often "going along" the surface of the protein and therefore didn't provide very relevant information about the structure of the tunnel.
+It was also very difficult to identify interesting starting points of the tunnels, unless prior knowledge.

-The current version of the Mole 2 algorithm addresses these problems issues by preprocessing the Voronoi diagram and splitting it into several smaller parts (called cavity diagrams).
+The current version of the Mole 2 algorithm addresses these issues by preprocessing the Voronoi diagram, splitting it into several smaller parts (called cavity diagrams), and identifying suitable start- as well as end-points.
 In these cavities, suitable start and end points of the tunnels are identified and then Dijkstra's algorithm is used to find the tunnels.

-Mole 2 algorithm explained
+Mole 2 algorithm overview

-The tunnel computation is performed in several steps:
+The tunnel computation in Mole 2 is performed in several steps:

-1. Voronoi diagram representation of the protein is computed.
+Voronoi diagram representation of the protein is computed.

-2. Diagram is splitted into several smaller parts - cavity diagrams - that can contain the tunnels.

-3. Starting and ending points are identied in each of the cavity diagrams.
+Diagram is split into several smaller parts – called cavity diagrams - that represent the empty space in the molecule.
+Start- and end-points are identified in each of the cavity diagrams.

-4. Dijkstra's Shortest Path algorithm is used to find the tunnels between the pairs of starting and ending points.
+Dijkstra's Shortest Path algorithm is used to find the tunnels between the pairs of starting and ending points.